nesor911/Noypi_Adventures/README.md

 # Technical Description
 The game will be Mobile Cross-Platform: iOS, Android, Windows Phone.
 Can also be played in PCs using emulators.

-Controls - Clicking "F" for attack along with, left arrow key, right arrow key for bullet direction and “W” for mobility.
+Controls - Clicking "F" for attack along with, left arrow key movement and right arrow key movement for bullet direction.
+Also use “W” for jumping.

 * Fonts:
 - shortStack.png and shortStack.xml